-- (5) We do not currently have any specific plans to incur debt or use leverage.
+- (6) We do not currently have any specific plans to incur debt or use leverage.
 However, if we borrow for investment purposes in the future, we will be exposed to the risks of leverage, which may be considered a speculative investment technique.
 The use of leverage magnifies the potential for gain and loss on amounts invested and therefore increases the risks associated with investing in our securities.
 In addition, the costs associated with our borrowings, including any increase in the management fee payable to our investment adviser, GSV Asset Management, will be borne by our common stockholders.
-We will not incur indebtedness on our portfolio, pay any interest or issue any preferred stock during the 12 months following the date of this prospectus. - (6) Assumes that the amount of our operating expenses remains consistent with the operating expenses incurred by us during the fiscal year ended December 31, 2011.
+We will not incur indebtedness on our portfolio, pay any interest or issue any preferred stock during the 12 months following the date of this prospectus. - (7) "Other expenses" (\$3.3 million) are based upon estimates for the 12 months following completion of this offering. - (8) Amount reflects our estimated expenses for the 12 months following completion of this offering relating to the temporary investment of proceeds from this offering in money market funds pending our investment of such proceeds in portfolio companies in accordance with our investment objective and strategies described in this prospectus. - (9) This ratio of net operating expenses to net assets decreased from 5.01%, based on our nets assets as of December 31, 2011, to 2.81%, based on our net assets as of March 31, 2012, and as a result of the increase in our net assets resulting from our follow-on offering that was completed in February 2012, and the issuance of an aggregate of \$250,000,000 of shares of our common stock referenced on the cover page of this prospectus.